ucsd-cse231-w21/chocopy-wasm-compiler/proposal.md

       execution.

 6. A description of the value representation and memory layout for any new runtime values you will add.
-    All integer values will be treated as Bignums, and will be stored as objects on the heap in 32-bit words, conforming to the Python3 standard as follows:
+   Intergers that can be represented with 32 bits would be treated as i32 in the program and numbers that are beyond the limit of i32 would be treated as BigNum, which will be stored as objects on the heap in 32-bit words, conforming to the Python3 standard as follows:
     * The first word will be signed integer, where the sign represents the sign of the actual value of the Bignum, and the magnitude indicates the number of additional 32-bit words that follow.